Skip to main content

 Data export

-Infracost Cloud lets you export the cost of all your pull requests.
-This data, available in CSV format, can be imported into your existing cloud cost dashboards and tools such as PowerBI or Tableau, and create custom reports showing your:
+Infracost Cloud lets you export FinOps and tagging issues across all of your repos, as well as cost estimates of all your pull requests.
+This data, available in CSV format, can be imported into your existing cloud cost dashboards and tools such as PowerBI or Tableau.

 Usage